dheerajtenepalli/Natural-Disaster-Chat-Bot/README.md

 See technical design documentation pdf before using the link.
-Watch the video provided in Video_Link.txt
+Watch the video provided in Video_Link_Final.txt